AlexaCRM/alexacrm.github.io/datapress/administration/disable-user.md

 :::tip

-Use the `ICDS_TWIG_USE_PRIVILEGES` flag to prevent editors and contributors from editing the page with view, twig, or fetchXML.
-Page view permissions will be preserved.
+Use the `ICDS_TWIG_USE_PRIVILEGES` flag to prevent editors and contributors from editing pages that access Dataverse data using twig code including but not limited to `view` and `fetchxml` tags.
+Existing page view permissions are preserved.

 :::